fishcus/KAP-manual/en/install/quick_install_MapR_cluster.en.md

-## KAP Quick Start on MapR cluster
+## KAP Quick Start on MapR Cluster

 MapR cluster provides more calculation and storage resources than MapR sandbox.
 In the meantime, there are some differences in configuration.